6XGate/reccent/docs/guide/grammar/non-terminals.md

 ## Operations

 Operation are only available to _non-empty grammars_.
-They allow the use of qualifiers, marking a grammar as optional, or negating another grammar in the same context.
+They allow the use of quantifiers, marking a grammar as optional, or negating another grammar in the same context.

 ### Quantifiers

 Quantifiers allow specifying that a grammar can or should be repeated a set number of times.

-- **between** Indicates that the grammar should be repeated a minimum and maximum number of times akin to the **Regular Express** "`{n,m}`" quantifier operator.
+- [**between**](/reference/grammar#nonemptygrammar-between) Indicates that the grammar should be repeated a minimum and maximum number of times akin to the **Regular Express** "`{n,m}`" quantifier operator.
   ```ts
   const llcname = name.between(2, 3)